Return to the main gate

 Choosing A Pantheon

 What is a pantheon anyway?
 This is actually an easy one to answer.
 As humans we often need form and substance by which to work with.
 Especially something that's based in belief or spiritual concepts.
 So very often, people will assign a symbol to what they view as God/Goddess.
 An easy example, there are no known images of Jesus Christ.
-Yet all over Christiandom you'll see representations of him.
-So that Christians can honor, and work with their view of God.
+Yet all over Christianity you'll see representations of him.
+So that Christians can honor, and work with their view of God and his divine Son.

-That's basically what a pantheon is.
-It's a representation of the Divine.
+The pantheon of deities is a representation of the Divine.
 A god for the masculine energy of the divine, and a goddess for the feminine energy.
-Depending on your need and view, you might work with many pantheons, each representing a different aspect or characteristic of the masculine energy or feminine energy.
-For instance, Artemis the Goddess of Mountains and Forests is a huntress.
+Depending on your need and view, you might work with many Gods, each representing a different aspect or characteristic of the masculine energy of the Divine.
+And same thing for the Goddess.
+For instance, in the Greek Pantheons, Artemis the Goddess of Mountains and Forests is a huntress.
 A Goddess who travels alone, protects nature and is strong, independent and self reliant.
-Venus, the Goddess of Love, represents another aspect of the feminine divine spirit.
-She is seen from motherly to seductive wench.
+Venus, the Goddess of Love, she represents another aspect of the feminine divine spirit.
+She is seen from motherly to a seductive wench.
 Tempting and nurturing.
-Depending on what work you're doing, will depend on which God or Goddess you work with.
+Depending on what work you're doing, will depend on which Goddess you work with, if you have chosen to work with the Greek Pantheons.

-You don't have to chose a God or Goddess to work with during your own rituals.
+But you don't have to chose a God or Goddess to work with during your own rituals.
 Many Witches chose to work with the Lord (the "whole" concept of the God essence) or the Lady (the "whole" concept of the Goddess essence) exclusively.
 However, others like to be a little more specific and they may chose a God and/or Goddess that represents the "energy" they want to invoke during a particular ritual or casting.
-For these Witches, they may chose one or more of the Gods or Goddess from a common list of Mythological Pantheons.
+Again, there's no one way to approaching the work with the Divine.

-When Choosing a Pantheon to work with, you want to do a little studying first.
+If you choose to work with a Pantheon group, you want to do a little studying first.
 Checkout the characteristics of the God/Goddess, review the stories of their lives, what they accomplished and what their general attitude was.
 When you find a God/Goddess that you feel a connection with, perform a meditation and ask this Pantheon to come to you.

 Keep the following questions in mind when researching the pantheons.